Frequently Asked Questions

 Question 21: Do you allow overnight visits?

 We have a few students who have agreed to host interested students for an overnight visit.
-You must be a senior in high school in order to qualify for an overnight visitation.
+You must be a senior in high school to qualify for an overnight visitation.
 Availability of overnight visitation opportunities is subject to the availability of our student hosts.

 Overnight visits are scheduled for Monday-Thursday.
 No weekend overnight visits are available.